|Internet-based Distributed Computing Projects|

 The XtremWeb project coordinators stress that the XtremWeb site is intended to support other people who wish to use the XtremWeb software for their own distributed computing projects: it is not intended to host XtremWeb-based applications itself.

 |idlepower.net will be the first project to create distributed supercomputing applications.
 Current applications solve problems that are very easy to parallelize and which have small amounts of data to transfer between the server and the client. idlepower.net will solve large problems that don't easily split into smaller problems.
 It will require participants to have fast Internet connections (like ADSL or cable), and to have 1 gigabyte or more of free disk space.|

 |The GriPhyN Project will implement the first petabyte-scale computational environment for data- intensive science in the 21st century.
 The environment is called a Petascale Virtual Data Grid (PVDG).
 This project may or may not be open to public participation.|

-proposal outlines a project which would use distributed computing to
+proposal which outlines a project which would use distributed computing

-nanoscale equivalents of real-world parts like bolts, screws, vavles,
+nanoscale equivalents of real-world parts like bolts, screws, valves,

 wheels, hinges, etc., contributing to a Nano-widget Library of devices